 Recycling our water isn’t just for renewable energy experts or environmentalists, it is something every household can and should do.
 Do we really need to use fresh clean drinking water to wash our vehicles, or to water the plants and gardens during the summer months, of course not, but we could use recycled water that has been filtered and cleaned instead.

 Recycled water is an alternative water resource made up from collected rainwater (rainwater harvesting) and wastewater from the house.
 This alternative recycled water is called Grey Water, and in many instances, grey water can replace fresh water, saving you money by reducing the amount of mains tap water your household consumes.

 Grey Water, also known as “sullage” is another type of home recycling system that can also be thought of as a renewable energy resource.
-Grey water, surprisingly enough is not actually grey in colour, but in its broadest terms refers to any household wastewater from bathrooms, laundry and garden activities, which can be reused or recycled for other purposes.
+Surprisingly enough, grey water is not actually grey in colour, but in its broadest terms refers to any household wastewater from bathrooms, laundry and garden activities, which can be reused or recycled for other purposes.

 Lets get one thing clear here, grey water is recyclable wastewater collected separately from household sewage water and as such this water must not be used for human consumption.
 Grey water is wastewater which originates from washing clothes, bathing and showering water, or from bathroom and utility sinks, in other words, water from baths, showers and sinks.
 It is not wastewater from the kitchen sink which contains fats and greases, dishwashers which contains chemicals and detergent soaps, or dirty waste water from toilets and urinals.